top of page

 Caring for your Guinea Pig

-Fresh hay should be provided consistently throughout the day.
+Fresh Timothy Hay should be provided consistently throughout the day.

 Vitamin C: Guinea pigs cannot make their own Vitamin C. It is important to supplement the intake with veggies and other options.
 There are several forms and it really depends on what your piggy likes.
-Child’s Life Vitamin C is given orally with a syringe, Oxbow Natural Science Vitamin C is like a cookie, or by feeding red bell peppers, they will get enough Vitamin C.
+Child’s Life Vitamin C is given orally with a full 1ml syringe.

-Bedding: CareFresh, Full Cheeks (or any paper bedding), fleece or towels are the best options.
-Do NOT use any type of wooden shavings or bedding as it can lead to respiratory issues, splinters, and bumblefoot.
+Bedding: CareFresh, Full Cheeks, or any paper bedding, fleece or towels are the best options.
+Do NOT use any type of wood shavings or wood bedding as it can lead to respiratory issues, splinters, eye tears, and/or bumblefoot.
 Underneath your preferred bedding we suggest using a puppy pad so that the bottom of the cage stays more sanitary.

-Cages: A cage should be at least 2'x4' but preferably bigger.
-Do NOT use a fish tank, a hamster cage, a rat cage, a ferret nation, a critter nation, or anything that is enclosed it glass or plexiglass.
+Cages: A cage should be at least 2'x4' for 2 bonded pigs, but preferably bigger.
+For 3 pigs, the cage should be at least 2'x5'.
+Go up a foot for each additional pig.
+Do NOT use a fish tank, a hamster cage, a rat cage, a ferret nation, a critter nation, or anything that is enclosed in wood, glass, or plexiglass.
 Guinea pigs need air circulation.
 Fully enclosed cages (such as fish tanks) create an environment filled with bacteria and low air quality.

 Cage Cleaning: Cages should be cleaned every 3-4 days, depending on how messy your piggy is.
 Once a month, there should also be a thorough cleaning of the cage and everything in it.